DESI Data Release 1: Stellar Catalogue: Known issues

-\item The distribution of stellar parameters measured by the RVS pipeline shows a deficit of $\log g <2$ stars, likely caused by $\log g$ bias for stars are the top of the red giant branch. \item As in the previous version of the pipeline, since RVS pipeline does not have white dwarf models, the spectra of WDs are typically fitted by RVS as $\log g \sim 6$ dwarf stars with high $v\sin i$ to compensate for pressure broadening in WD. \item Some hot $T_\mathrm{eff}>10^4$\,K stars with well-fitted spectra by RVS may have {\tt RVS\_WARN} that is non-zero.
+\item The distribution of stellar parameters measured by the RVS pipeline shows a deficit of $\log g <2$ stars, likely caused by $\log g$ bias for stars at the top of the red giant branch. \item As in the previous version of the pipeline, since RVS pipeline does not have white dwarf models, the spectra of WDs are typically fitted by RVS as $\log g \sim 6$ dwarf stars with high $v\sin i$ to compensate for pressure broadening in WD. \item Some hot $T_\mathrm{eff}>10^4$\,K stars with well-fitted spectra by RVS may have {\tt RVS\_WARN} that is non-zero.
 Specifically the 4-th bit of the bitmask is on, i.e., corresponding to {\tt RVS\_WARN}=8.
 This is because metallicity is challenging to measure for hot stars, and the pipeline hit the [Fe/H] grid edge at [Fe/H]=$-4$ triggering the 4-th bit of the {\tt RVS\_WARN} mask.
 That does not mean that the velocity is incorrect, but other stellar parameters are potentially suspicious. \item A small number of sources (fraction of a percent) in the RVS catalogue have non-finite (NaN) uncertainties in $\log g$, $T_\mathrm{eff}$, ${\rm [\alpha/Fe]}$ due to a non-positive-definite estimated Hessian matrix of the likelihood at the best-fit parameters.
 Most of these (>90\%) are not stars.
 A handful that are stars have low signal-to-noise of around four.
-We suggest to exclude those. \item The SP pipeline measurements based on the PHOENIX grid should not be used (the problematic measurements can be identified using {\tt BESTGRID}=`s\_desi1'). \item The only individual element abundances that are recommended from the SP catalogues are Mg, Ca, and Fe. \end{itemize}
+We suggest to exclude those. \item The $v \sin i$ measurements from RVS are not reliable as the majority of stars have $v \sin i$ close to zero, and only very large values are an indication of large spectral line broadening. \item The SP pipeline measurements based on the PHOENIX grid should not be used (the problematic measurements can be identified using {\tt BESTGRID}=`s\_desi1'). \item The only individual element abundances that are recommended from the SP catalogues are Mg, Ca, and Fe. \end{itemize}